pipeguru/documentation/docs/Swift/limitations.md

 ### 4. No Generic Web Checkouts with SDK Transaction Tracking

-While you can display a web-based checkout flow within a `PipeGuruSheet`, the SDK's automatic transaction tracking (`transactionStarted`, `transactionCompleted`) is designed for native In-App Purchases (StoreKit).
+While you can display a web-based checkout flow within a `.pipeGuruSheet`, the SDK's automatic transaction tracking (`transactionStarted`, `transactionCompleted`) is designed for native In-App Purchases (StoreKit).

 If you use a standard web checkout inside a webview, you would need to implement a custom communication layer (e.g., using JavaScript bridges) to inform the native app about the transaction status and then manually fire your own analytics events.
 The PipeGuru SDK will not automatically detect a purchases made on your website.
 Our forward deployed engineers are happy to work with you on a specific requirement of this form.